Iron Maiden: Latest albums and tours (2015–present)

-The band began their 26th global tour, Run for Your Lives World Tour, in May 2025, to celebrate the band's 50th anniversary and is focused on the band's first nine studio albums.
-Over a million tickets were sold for the first thirty-two shows for the European leg in 2025.
+The band began its 26th global tour, Run for Your Lives World Tour, in May 2025, to celebrate the band's 50th anniversary and is focused on the band's first nine studio albums.
+Over a million tickets were sold for the first thirty-two shows for the European leg in 2025, which was later extended in 2026.
+After an EddFest festival on 11 July 2026, a celebration of the band's 50th anniversary, and the South American shows later in the year, the band are set to take a break from touring until at least 2028.

-On 29 July 2025, original vocalist Paul Mario Day died from cancer at the age of 69.
+On 14 July 2026, the band announced a partnership with Pophouse Entertainment, covering the resale of copyright stakes in the music catalog, reissues, merchandising, image, logo, and Eddie's character.
+The agreement includes a theatrical concert film, a museum, and advanced digitalization of the group's image.